Viewing Subscription Details

 For example, if you have 40,000 Japanese characters translated into five (5) languages, your word count is 40,000 / 2 × 5 = 100,000.

-If you happen to have English characters within a Japanese, Chinese or Korean string, any sequence of characters between whitespaces that can be converted to ASCII (digits included) is considered a word and is counted as one in the final counter.
+Suppose you have English characters within a Japanese, Chinese, or Korean string.
+In that case, any sequence of characters between whitespaces that can be converted to ASCII (digits included) is considered a word and is counted as one in the final counter.

 For example, the word count of the following phrase is nine (9) (five (5) characters and four (4) words).